 Managing for team wellbeing

-With one in six Australian workers experiencing mental ill-health at any given time, it’s likely some of your team members are struggling with stress, anxiety, or depression right now.
+With nearly one in six Australian workers experiencing mental ill-health at any given time, it’s likely some of your team members are struggling with stress, anxiety, or depression right now.

-This training is designed for:
+This training is designed for anyone who leads people:

 - People leaders